abeldekat/lazyflex.nvim/README.md

 _Note_: The `cond` property in the snippet above is practical for quickly toggling **lazyflex** on or off, whilst still keeping the plugin installed.
-It is also possible to keep the plugin activated. **Lazyflex** is heavily optimized and will opt-out very early when there are no keywords to process.
+It is also possible to keep the plugin activated. **Lazyflex** is heavily optimized and will return immediately when there are no keywords to process.

 **References**: